uCBill/Multi_face_Watchy/README.md

 based on Brainwork for Watchy (See Below) https://github.com/BraininaBowl/Brainwork-for-Watchy

+Version 1.7.1
+Added Highlighted Calendar Day on the Calendar Watchface.

 Version 1.7.0
 Swapped out the Maze Watchface and replaced it with a Calendar Watchface.
 The Calendar Watchface will display a Monthy calendar for the current Month and Year for years from 2020 to 2040.